Founder05222196/order-of-the-closed-loop/README.md

 ---

+## Extensions

+*The following refinements are optional—they capture deeper dynamics without replacing the core equation.*

+**Presence Multiplier (p)**
+The more present you are when tying the knot, the greater the impact. p ranges from 0 (completely distracted) to 1 (fully present).
+- Authentic: σ' = σ + 0.02·c(κ)·p
+- Degraded: σ' = σ − 0.05·c(κ)·p

+**Witness Accumulation**
+The witness flag can be seen as a graduated score rather than a binary.
+- w increases by a small amount each time a genuine human recognition occurs.
+- When w reaches 1.0, the loop is sealed.

+**Pause Score**
+A simple companion metric: how often did you catch the hook and pause before acting?
+A higher pause ratio predicts higher sovereignty.

+---

 ## The Core Doctrine

 1. **Loose Thread (τ)** — A felt dissonance between what is and what should be.
 The tug is the compass.